pi270001/hyvaapaivaa/wordorder.rst

 these cases, it is never a direct object.

 So, there it is.
-Finnish has a flexible word order, and the nominative and genitive are directly allow that.
+Finnish has a flexible word order, and the nominative and genitive are directly allowing that.

 Sentence structure